UsabilityEngineering/ThatWineIsMine/phase2/README.md

 Description:

 John will benefit the most from the winery list, especially the ability to search for a winery using plain text.
+The text search cababiltiy gives John an efficient way to lookup a winery.
 Sally and Lauren might use the list to browse, but mostly to find a winery recommended by friends.

 ![image](artboards/Winery%20List.png)